SyneRBI/SIRF-Exercises/README.md

 ```
 You will get a message that ends `Or copy and paste one of these URLs:
         http://(vagrant or 127.0.0.1):8888/?token=axxxxcf837a4ab78aa13275dc893af9b91143225c226xxxx`

+On your (host) laptop/desktop, open a web-browser and either
+- navigate to [http://localhost:8888](http://localhost:8888).
+The password should be `virtual`.
-On your laptop/desktop, open a web-browser and use the full address from the message (including the `token=...` part).
+- use the full address from the message (including the `token=...` part).
 You will need to edit the `(vagrant or 127.0.0.1)` to `127.0.0.1`.
-Alternatively, use the address http://localhost:8888 and then when requested, copy and paste the token value, which in this example would be `axxxxcf837a4ab78aa13275dc893af9b91143225c226xxxx`.
+- use the address http://localhost:8888 and then when requested, copy and paste the token value, which in this example would be `axxxxcf837a4ab78aa13275dc893af9b91143225c226xxxx`.

 ### On the VM using a web browser in the VM
 You will need to install a web browser on the VM such as Firefox.